Time consistency for scalar multivariate risk measures: Introduction

 Though a notion of time consistency exists for univariate risk measures, a number of recent works on scalarizations of multi-objective problems \cite{KMZ17,KR18,FR18-1asset} indicate that this original notion of time consistency is too strong.
+We also refer to~\cite{weber2006distribution,roorda2007time,tutsch2008update} which, similarly, indicate the original notion of time consistency is often too strong for certain other classes of scalar risk measures.
 In fact, the superhedging price is a typical example for time consistency from the literature and \cite{FR18-1asset} demonstrates that the univariate definition of time consistency is not satisfied for such a risk measure in markets with frictions.
 However, multiportfolio time consistency, which was introduced for set-valued multivariate risk measures \cite{FR12,TL12}, holds for many examples of set-valued risk measures including the superhedging risk measure.
 We are thus motivated to ask if an equivalent property of multiportfolio time consistency exists for the scalarized multivariate risk measures.
 If so, we propose that such a property would provide a more appropriate concept of time consistency for scalar multivariate risk measures.
 We will show that an equivalent property exists.
 In fact, this equivalent property is a recursive formulation for the scalar multivariate risk measures which requires the entire family of scalarizations.
 To the best of our knowledge, this recursive formulation utilizing the entire family of scalarizations has never before been proposed or studied.
 As such, these new results provide a foundation to study the ``moving scalarizations'' for (scalar) dynamic programs which allow for Bellman's principle to hold, e.g.\ for the dynamic mean-risk portfolio optimization problem~\cite{KMZ17,KR18}.